ISO Release Notes¶

 Setup now defaults to enabling the Elastic Stack.
 We recommend a BARE MINIMUM of 4 CPU cores and 8GB RAM.

 When choosing Production Mode, you then have the option of Best Practices or Custom.
-Best Practices asks a smaller number of questions and chooses the services that most folks want (Snort or Suricata, Bro, netsniff-ng, pcap_agent, snort_agent, barnyard2, salt).
+Best Practices asks a smaller number of questions and chooses the services that most folks want (Snort or Suricata, Zeek, netsniff-ng, pcap_agent, snort_agent, barnyard2, salt).
 Custom gives you more control over your system but requires more in-depth knowledge about services and their functions.

 Once you’ve completed both phases of Setup, you should see new icons on your Desktop.